statsig-io/docs/docs/metrics/ingest.md

 ### Importing Metrics from Snowflake

-See [Direct Ingestion from Snowflake](/integrations/snowflake#direct-ingestion-from-snowflake) on how to set up your Snowflake data warehouse instance so Statsig can directly and automatically ingest your precomputed metrics as well as raw events from Snowflake.
+See [Direct Ingestion from Snowflake](/integrations/data-imports/snowflake#direct-ingestion-from-snowflake) on how to set up your Snowflake data warehouse instance so Statsig can directly and automatically ingest your precomputed metrics as well as raw events from Snowflake.

+### Importing Metrics - Upload to Azure

+See [Azure Metrics Upload](/integrations/data-imports/azure_upload) on how to get set up with an Azure container where you can write metrics data to for Statsig to ingest.

 ### Ingesting Metrics from Segment